-4.2 Honey (Other than Comb Honey)
+4.2 Honey (other than comb honey)

-- (1) Where honey is found to exceed the maximum level, it must be disposed of by - a) diluting the honey with uncontaminated honey and homogenising and testing the honey to prove compliance with the maximum level prior to packing and retail sale; or - b) feeding the honey back to bees when honey supers are not present on hives; or - c) disposing of the honey in a way approved, in writing, by the Director-General or authorised representative. - (2) Any honey diluted in accordance with subclause (1) a) must be subsequently tested before sale in compliance with Clause 3.2 of this standard. - (3) Where honey is fed back to bees in accordance with subclause (1) b), any subsequent comb honey crops harvested from those hives may only be produced as cut comb and must be tested to prove compliance with the maximum level prior to packing and retail sale in accordance with the testing provisions in clause 3.3 of this Standard. - (4) Records of disposal of contaminated honey must be kept for four years from the date on which the honey is disposed of.
+- (1) Where honey is found to exceed the maximum level, it must be disposed of by: - a) diluting the honey with uncontaminated honey and homogenising and testing the honey to prove compliance with the maximum level prior to packing for sale; - b) feeding the honey back to bees when honey supers are not present on hives; or - c) disposing of the honey in a way approved, in writing, by the Director-General or authorised representative. - (2) Any honey diluted in accordance with subclause (1)a) must be subsequently tested before sale in compliance with Clause 3.2 of this Standard. - (3) Where honey is fed back to bees in accordance with subclause (1)b) any subsequent comb honey crops harvested from those hives: - a) may only be produced as cut comb; and - b) must be tested to prove compliance with the maximum level prior to packing for sale in accordance with the testing provisions in clause 3.3 of this Standard. - (4) Records of disposal of contaminated honey must be kept for four years from the date on which the honey is disposed of.

-4.3 Comb Honey
+4.3 Comb honey

-- (1) Where comb honey (either cut comb or box section comb) is found to exceed the maximum level, the comb honey may be disposed of by - a) Extracting the comb honey, where necessary diluting the extracted honey with uncontaminated honey, and homogenising and testing the honey to prove compliance with the maximum level prior to packing and retail sale; or - b) feeding the comb honey back to bees when honey supers are not present on hives. - c) disposing of the comb honey in a way approved, in writing, by the Director-General or authorised representative. - (2) Any honey diluted in accordance with subclause (1) a) must be subsequently tested before sale in compliance with clause 3.2 of this standard. - (3) Where comb honey is fed back to bees in accordance with subclause (1) b), any subsequent comb honey crops harvested from those hives may only be produced as cut comb and must be tested to prove compliance with the maximum level prior to packing and retail sale in accordance with the testing provisions in clause 3.3 of this Standard. - (4) Records of disposal of contaminated comb honey must be kept for four years from the date on which the comb honey is disposed of.
+- (1) Where comb honey (either cut comb or box section comb) is found to exceed the maximum level, the comb honey may be disposed of by: - a) extracting the comb honey, where necessary diluting the extracted honey with uncontaminated honey, and homogenising and testing the honey to prove compliance with the maximum level prior to packing for sale; - b) feeding the comb honey back to bees when honey supers are not present on hives; or - c) disposing of the comb honey in a way approved, in writing, by the Director-General or authorised representative. - (2) Any honey diluted in accordance with subclause (1)a) must be subsequently tested before packing for sale in compliance with clause 3.2 of this Standard. - (3) Where comb honey is fed back to bees in accordance with subclause (1)b), any subsequent comb honey crops harvested from those hives: - a) may only be produced as cut comb; and - b) must be tested to prove compliance with the maximum level prior to packing for sale in accordance with the testing provisions in clause 3.3 of this Standard. - (4) Records of disposal of contaminated comb honey must be kept for four years from the date on which the comb honey is disposed of.